cdl-geneseo/geneseo-dictionary/S/Slum-Lord.md

 # Slum-Lord

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Slum-Lord

 Created by  Unknown User (amb51) on Apr 29, 2015

 (N) Definition: A landlord who owns a piece of undesirable property. &quot;Man, Ricky sure has not done much to try and clean up the property at 215 Main street.
 We're living in a hell hole.&quot; Bettina S-Z 2015